-It is clear that the number of anarchist workers who support the united front of joint action with the socialists and Communists is on the increase, despite the campaign of slander carried on by the official anarchist press, and that at the present time they regard the U.S.S.R. not as "red fascism," but as their hope, and their future.
-It is also plain that the idea that power must be seized by revolutionary methods IN THE SAME WAY AS THE RUSSIAN BOL-SHEVIKS DID is beginning to mature in the minds of many honest workers and active anarchists.
-It is true that while these changes are to be observed in the sentiments of the masses and of certain of the active anarchists, the official leaders of the anarchists are doing everything in their power to restrain the strivings of the working masses in the N.C.T. towards the united front of action, so as to further continue the split in the working class, and so as to hinder a real struggle against fascism and reaction, and thus to render difficult the preparation of the masses for the revolutionary seizure of power.
+It is clear that the number of anarchist workers who support the united front of joint action with the socialists and Communists is on the increase, despite the campaign of slander carried on by the official anarchist press, and that at the present time they regard the U.S.S.R. not as "Red fascism", but as their hope, and their future.
+It is all so plain that the idea that power must be seized by revolutionary methods in the same way as the Russian Bolsheviks did is beginning to mature in the minds of many honest workers and active anarchists.
+It is true that while these changes are to be observed in the sentiments of the masses and of certain of the active anarchists, the official leaders of the anarchists are doing everything in their power to restrain the strivings of the working masses towards the united front of action, so as to further continue the split in the working class, and so as to hinder a real struggle against fascism and reaction, and thus to render difficult the preparation of the masses for the revolutionary seizure of power.

-But if such sentiments in favour of the united front are to be met with among the anarchist workers and a section of the anarchist activists, then among the working class followers of the social-democratic party the turn is still more complete and clear.
-The majority of the social-democratic workers have taken up a position against the right leaders of the social-democratic party and trade unions and are demanding the adoption of revolutionary methods of struggle.
-Under the pressure of the working masses all the open right leaders in the party and the trade unions were dismissed during recent months.
-Under such conditions it is not surprising that the leaders of the socialist party, headed by Largo Caballero, who openly collaborated with the bourgeois-landlord bloc until the summer of 1933, by taking part in their government and forcing through all kinds of laws and measures directed against the revolutionary workers and peasants, now declare, after the bourgeoisie and landlords have thrown them out of the government, that they are in favour of the dictatorship of the proletariat, and of the violent overthrow of the power of the bourgeoisie and landlords.
-These socialist leaders say that only the social-democratic party has sufficient authority among the masses to stand at the head of them in the storming of power, while the little Communist Party, in their opinion, cannot do this, because it is only followed by a minority of the proletariat.
+But if such sentiments in favor of the united front are to be met with among the anarchist workers and a section of the anarchist actives, then among the working class followers of the Social-Democratic Party the turn is still more complete and clear.
+The majority of the social-democratic workers have taken up a position against the Right leaders of the Social-Democratic Party and trade unions and are demanding the adoption of revolutionary methods of struggle.
+Under the pressure of the working masses all the open Right leaders in the party and the trade unions were dismissed during recent months.
+Under such conditions it is not surprising that the leaders of the Socialist Party, headed by Largo Caballero, (who openly collaborated with the bourgeois-landlord bloc until the summer of 1933 by taking part in their government and forcing through all kinds of laws and measures directed against the revolutionary workers and peasants) now declare, after the bourgeoisie and landlords have thrown them out of the government, that they are in favor of the dictatorship of the proletariat, and of the violent overthrow of the power of the bourgeoisie and landlords.
+These socialist leaders say that only the Social-Democratic Party has sufficient authority among the masses to stand at the head of them in the storming of power, while the little Communist Party, in their opinion, cannot do this because it is followed by only a minority of the proletariat.